 NREL's biomass projects are designed to advance the production of liquid transportation fuels from biomass.
 Researchers explore biomass characterization, biochemical and thermochemical conversion processes, the chemicals and catalysts that optimize conversion, and how the steps of the process integrate with one another.
 Additionally, the viability of algae as a feedstock is a re-emerging area of research.
 Analysts support the R&D by studying market needs, technoeconomic drivers, and partnership opportunities for the commercialization and deployment of biofuels.

-NREL supports the U.S. Department of Energy's Office of the Biomass Program in its R&D and analysis efforts with the objective of meeting:
+NREL supports the U.S. Department of Energy's Bioenergy Technologies Office in its R&D and analysis efforts with the objective of meeting:

 - A near-term goal to demonstrate a modeled, cost-competitive, biochemically derived ethanol price ($1.33–$1.49/gallon) by 2012